 - Sales Payments

 Ad Hoc reports are accessed by clicking on 'Ad Hoc Reports' under the 'Reports' list in the 'Accounting' or Operations module in the left hand navigation.
 If you have security access (Business Analytics Admin role), you will see this page.
 Selecting an Ad Hoc report puts it in edit mode by default.
 There are 4 dropdowns at the top of this page for editing / creating reports as described below:

 - Reports - This lists the Ad Hoc reports created by your company

 - Delete button - Once a custom report is selected in the Reports dropdown, a trash can icon will appear (not shown above) and pressing this will delete the selected report

 - Create Chart Of - This allows you to create a new chart based on the available data sets as listed above.
 Hovering over an option in the list will pop up a description of that data set

 - Create Crosstab Of - This allows you to create a new crosstab (pivot table) based on the available data sets as listed above.
 Hovering over an option in the list will pop up a description of that data set

 - Samples - This lists a number of sample Ad Hoc reports

 Ad Hoc Report Elements

-Below is an image of the Ad Hoc report designer numbering the different elements in orange.
-Below the image is a description of how reports are created and modified and image numbers will be referenced throughout.
+Below is an image of the Ad Hoc Report Designer numbering the different elements in orange.
+Below the image is a description of how reports are created and modified.
+Image numbers will be referenced throughout.